 QoS can be viewed as a traffic cop (QoS manager) who polices the cars flowing (IP traffic flows) through the roads (WAN connections).
-Similarly, the various QoS rules can be viewed as the various rules that effect the flow of the traffic, such as the ramp meter letting cars to a highway with a certain pace, the speed limit on the highway and various other traffic rules that effect the travel time and reliability of the vehicles (IP packets).
+Similarly, the various QoS rules can be viewed as the various rules that affect the flow of traffic, such as the ramp meter letting cars enter a highway at a certain pace, the speed limit on the highway and various other traffic rules that affect the travel time and reliability of the vehicles (IP packets).
 In today’s networks, QoS rules such as traffic shaping and bandwidth reservations are implemented statically whereby the network admin can enter the traffic rules governing that network.
-Continuing with our analogy, for example you may enter a rule of 70 mile per hour speed limit on your WAN links for the traffic, or create reserved car-pool lane.
+Continuing with our analogy, for example you may enter a rule of 70 miles per hour speed limit on your WAN links for the traffic or create reserved car-pool lanes.

 For a recap of how to choose your QoS router, read this post.

 So how is dynamic QoS any different?